bzthin/bzthin.github.io/pages/technical/coding/algorithms/graph.md

 ## Strongly Connected Components:
 - In the mathematical theory of directed graphs, a graph is said to be strongly connected if every vertex is reachable from every other vertex.
 ### Tarjan's Algorithm
-- Aalgorithm in graph theory for finding the strongly connected components (SCCs) of a directed graph.
+- A algorithm in graph theory for finding the strongly connected components (SCCs) of a directed graph.
-- TBD